scala/docs.scala-lang/_overviews/scala3-book/fun-partial-functions.md

 ---
 title: Partial Functions
 type: section
-description: This page shows how to use function variables in Scala.
+description: This page shows how to use partial functions in Scala.
 num: 31
 previous-page: fun-function-variables
 next-page: fun-eta-expansion